haleyelder/100daysofcodev3/log.md

 start date: December 1, 2019; prospective end date: ~~March 10, 2020~~ June 5, 2020

+91: May 27
+ - today: catching up refactoring and one component converted and seems to be working! onto the next
+    - 1 hour
+    - tags: javascript

+90: May 26
+ - today: just starting to get back to refactoring to hooks and the internet went out, short night!
+    - 30 min
+    - tags: javascript

 89: May 25
  - today: digging back into refactoring, almost finished up one component, re-understanding of passing props and when certain functions run
     - 1 hour